Most articles about being a good lover begin and end with “How to Please Your Man” directives.

 Sex can be a fun a journey with yourself, your body and other people.
 The best way to make the trip is to make sure that you always carry a self-awareness and communication tool-kit.

-Kai M. Green is a Contributing Writer for Everyday Feminism.
-He is a filmmaker and a spoken word poet who examines through film and poetry questions of gendered and racialized violence and a PhD candidate in the department of American Studies and Ethnicity at USC.
+Kai M. Green is a filmmaker and a spoken word poet who examines through film and poetry questions of gendered and racialized violence and a PhD candidate in the department of American Studies and Ethnicity at USC.
 Kai is committed to creating consciousness-raising art and scholarship.
 Learn more about him on Youtube and his blogs, Kai’s (Bi)Weekly Jams and In The Darkness: My Dissertation Journey.
 Follow him on Twitter @Kai_MG.
 Read his articles here and book him for speaking engagements here.